AElfProject/AElf/docs/resources/testnet.md

 In the next steps of the tutorial you will need the Public Key and the Address for the account you just created.
 You'll notice the last line of the commands output will show you the path to the newly created key.
 The aelf directory is the data directory (datadir) and this is where the node will read the keys from.

-Note that a more detailed section about the CLI can be found command line interface.
+Note that a more detailed section about the CLI can be found [here](cli/introduction.md).

 ### Prepare node configuration